 As you get older, you might notice your shoulders, knees, and hips don’t move quite like they used to.
 Once upon a time, you could bring your knee to your chest.
 Now you’re lucky if you get it halfway there.
+Your range of motion can decrease for many reasons.

 Or perhaps you’ve gotten injured and you realize you’re not able to move the same way you could before.
 These issues come down to your range of motion, something physical therapist orthopedists, and even personal trainers address on a daily basis.
 Here’s what you need to know about the range of motion, plus some ways you can start to improve it.